Rithesh-V/QnA-Bot-with-Text-Summarization/README.txt

 Wikipedia Summarization and Question Answering
 This is a Python script that allows you to extract summaries and answers from Wikipedia pages.
 The script is divided into several functions, each responsible for a specific task.

+NOTE!!!! : The code for generating multiple-document summary and Question-Answering model is also ready, please try it once in the python IDE once before trying in the flask server.

 Installation

 The following packages are required to run the script:

 requests